mustooch/py-life/README.md

 There are two classes:

-- Grid (grid.py) implements a classic GOL grid with modifiable rules
+- Grid (grid.py) implements a classic GOL grid with modifiable rules.
-- Gui (gui.py) implements a graphical user interface for the Grid class
+- Gui (gui.py) implements a graphical user interface for the Grid class.

 ## Requirements

 The user interface uses the library [Pygame](https://www.pygame.org/news)

-You can install it by running `pip install pygame` in the terminal
+You can install it by running `pip install pygame` in the terminal.

-Or `apt install python3-pygame` if using Linux
+Or `apt install python3-pygame` if using Linux.

 ## Running the program

-Text-based user interface:
+### Text-based user interface:

-In the termianl, run `python3 grid.py`
+In the termianl, run `python3 grid.py`.

+#### Commands for the TUI:

+- q     End simulation and print the rule

-Graphical user interface:
+### Graphical user interface:

-In the terminal, run `python3 gui.py [rule]`
+In the terminal, run `python3 gui.py [rule]`.

-With [rule] being an optional rule name that is defined in the dictionary in the Grid class
+With [rule] being an optional rule name that is defined in the "rules" dictionary of the Grid class.

-### Commands

-Commands for the GUI:
+#### Commands for the GUI:

 Keyboard:
 - Escape    close the program